nterreri/thesis/report/main.md

 which the data may be used, before any information about them can be processed (with few exceptions, for example where the information becomes critical to national security and similar cases).

-Consent should be explicitly gathered before any other information is gathered from the patient, it may be possible to make use of third party services provided the data has been fully anonimized and cannot be linked back to the patient, and provided a special agreement (such as a Data Transfer Agreement) has been brokered to ensure both parties understand the legal and ethical implications of sharing even anonimized data.
+It may be possible to make use of third party services provided the data has been fully anonimized and cannot be linked back to the patient, and provided a special agreement (such as a Data Transfer Agreement) has been brokered to ensure both parties understand the legal and ethical implications of sharing even anonimized data; furthermore, it would be best to also gather consent explicitly from the patient even where the data has been anonimized.
 In such cases, the duty of confidence does not extend over to the third party.
 Note however, that it is sometimes difficult to ensure that data has been anonimized, even by removing all information considered personal under UK law: for example, if